Crochet Chevron Baby Blanket Pattern

 The Yarn

-Lion Brand, Feels like Butta is the ideal yarn for a baby crochet blanket!
-It is amazingly soft and is machine washable and dryable which is a must-have for a blanket that will be used constantly.
+I probably mention this a lot here on the blog but Lion Brand, Feels like Butta is one of the best yarns for baby items.
+It’s soft and easy to care for, which is a must for a blanket that will be used constantly.

 The Yarn Colors in This Crochet Blanket

 For this blanket, I decided to go with soft neutral colors.
-I opted for Ice Blue, Pale Grey & White because I loved how muted they were!
-You are welcome to pick any colors because I am pretty positive any shade from this line would look AMAZING in a chevron style design.
+I picked the yarn colors Ice Blue, Pale Grey & White because I loved how muted they were!

 Substitute Yarn